-Student Access supports the University's mission and value of diversity by providing equal access to its programs and services for students who experience a disability.
+The Office for Student Access supports the University's mission and value of diversity by providing equal access to its programs and services for students who experience a disability.
 Access Services

-OHSU is committed to providing equal access to qualified students who experience a disability in compliance with Section 504 of the Rehabilitation Act and the Americans with Disabilities (ADA) of 1990.
-OHSU is obliged to provide reasonable accommodations to qualified students with disabilities, which may include academic adjustments, auxiliary aids and/or program modifications.
+OHSU is committed to providing equal access to qualified students who experience a disability in compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and the ADA Amendments Act (ADA-AA) of 2008.

 As defined by the ADA and ADA-AA, a person with a disability has a physical or mental impairment that substantially limits one or more major life activities of the individual.
 This may include, but is not limited to, physical, sensory, chronic health, psychological and learning impairments.
 A qualified student is a person who meets the academic and technical standards requisite to admission or participation in a particular program of study, with or without reasonable accommodations.